-The quotes below reflect the total cost to insure a 16-year-old driver added to their parent’s policy.
+The premiums below illustrate the average cost of coverage when a 16-year-old driver is added to their married parents’ policy.
 If you have a newly-licensed driver in your home, these companies might offer the cheapest full coverage option for you:

 Low-income car insurance for Texas senior drivers

-Some seniors could experience an increase in their premiums the older they get, especially as the risk of at-fault accidents typically increases for older age groups.
-With one in three seniors in America living in poverty, even a small raise in rates can have a big impact on monthly expenses.
+Seniors can begin to experience an increase in their premiums the older they get, especially as the risk of at-fault accidents typically increases for older age groups.
+However, with one in three seniors in America living in poverty, even a small raise in rates can have a big impact on monthly expenses.

-The following quotes are based on 70-year-old drivers.
-If you are a senior on a budget, you might want to start with these companies as they quoted the cheapest full coverage for older drivers in our analysis:
+The following averages are based on 70-year-old drivers with a clean driving record.
+If you are an older driver on a budget, you might want to start with the companies below to find the cheapest full coverage:

 Texas minimum car insurance requirements